Catching Panics

 UnwindSafe Requirement

-All function arguments must satisfy Rust’s UnwindSafe trait.
-This is
+Exported function arguments and closure captures must satisfy Rust’s UnwindSafe

 Mutable Slice Arguments